 And hey, in case no one’s told you today: You’re amazing.
 Even on the hard days.

 If you end up on a few awkward dates, remind yourself that it’s all part of the process.
 You might kiss a few frogs before you find your prince (or at least someone who doesn’t constantly check their phone under the table).
 But take it one step at a time, and trust that with every weird date, uncomfortable conversation, and awkward silence, you’re getting closer to the right person.
 So keep your chin up, your standards high, and your needs intact.
-You’ll get there!
-Who knows, maybe the next time you’re swiping, it’ll be a match made in therapy-approved heaven!

 Read More